rugk/xenforo-threema-gateway/doc/2faMethods.md

 ![reversed sketch: server sends code to user, client sends it to server via Threema](images/Reversed.svg)

-The random code must not be takes as a secret here as the authentication is mostly done only by ensuring that the (previously registered) Threema ID sended a message stating to allow the login.
+The random code must not be taken as a secret here as the authentication is mostly done only by ensuring that the (previously registered) Threema ID sended a message stating to allow the login.
 The NaCl encryption ensures authentity of a message and the secret should just be unique to prevent potential replay attacks.

 ## Fast login
 **Pro:** Very convenient and fast to use